Why did Freddie introduce financial assistance programs?

 Program 1: (Almost) everyone with insurance pays a $0 co-pay with Freddie

-While the majority of private insurance plans cover PrEP, they usually do not cover the full cost and the patient must pay a “co-pay.”
-PrEP costs around $250/month in Ontario and most insurance plans cover 80% of the cost, although this varies from 50% to 100%.
-Thus, insurance typically covers around $200/month and the patient typically pays about $50/month.
+While most private insurance plans cover PrEP, they usually do not cover the full cost, and the patient must pay a “co-pay.”
+PrEP costs around $250/month in Ontario, and most insurance plans cover 80% of the cost, although this varies from 50% to 100%.
+Thus, insurance typically covers around $200/month, and the patient typically pays about $50/month.

 We know from experience that this cost is a barrier to people accessing PrEP.
 And it shouldn’t be.

-At Freddie, we provide financial assistance of up to $100/month.
-So if your co-pay is $50, you pay $0.
-And if your co-pay is $120, you pay $20.
-This means the vast majority of patients with insurance pay a $0 co-pay with Freddie.
-And more people who need PrEP can access it.
+At Freddie, we provide financial assistance so that most patients with insurance pay a $0 co-pay with Freddie.
+And therefore more people who need PrEP can access it.

 Program 2: Financial support for those without insurance

-If you do not have not have private insurance, you can get the Trillium Drug Program.
-Trillium is a prescription drug coverage program run by the Ministry of Health that is open to all Ontarians who have OHIP.
+If you do not have private insurance, you can get the Trillium Drug Program.
+Trillium is a prescription drug coverage program run by the Ministry of Health that is open to all Ontarians with OHIP.
 There is an annual deductible of 4% of household after-tax income.
-However even with Trillium, PrEP can be expensive.
+However, even with Trillium, PrEP can be expensive.